Table of Contents

 Even the popular CBS television show 60 Minutes did a fascinating story about Mary Kay and her company back in 1979:

-That being said, after many hours of research, the negatives far outweigh the positives of Mary Kay’s business opportunity in my opinion.
+That being said, after many hours of research, I think for most folks the negatives far outweigh the positives of Mary Kay’s business opportunity.

-If you’re gonna invest your hard-earned money and time into a business, look for one that offers a higher potential of return.
+If you’re gonna invest your hard-earned money and time into a business, you should look for one that offers a higher potential of return.

 Just my two cents.